 Often hailed as delicate and temperamental, soufflés require few ingredients and stiffly beaten egg whites for perfection every time.

-- 1 tablespoon (15 mililiter) unsalted butter, softened
+- 1 tablespoon (15 milliliter) unsalted butter, softened

-- 2 teaspoon (10 mililiter) Pumpkin Pie Spice
+- 2 teaspoon (10 milliliter) Pumpkin Pie Spice

 - Pinch of salt

 - 1 cup (250 milliliter) canned pumpkin purée

 - 1 Adjust oven rack to bottom third level and preheat oven to 375°F (190°C).
 Brush 2.5L soufflé dish or casserole dish with butter; sprinkle with 2 tbsp (30 mL) of the granulated sugar, tapping out excess.
 Wrap parchment paper strip around outside of dish to extend 2-inches (5 cm) above rim; tie with kitchen string.

 - 2 Whisk milk, starch, spice, vanilla, cinnamon and salt in medium saucepan.
 Bring to a low boil over medium heat, whisking constantly.
 Whisk in pumpkin.
 Transfer to large bowl and let cool to room temperature.

 - 3 In stand mixer, whip egg whites on medium speed until foamy.
 Sprinkle in remaining ½ cup (125 mL) granulated sugar with mixer running, 1 spoonful at a time until stiff, glossy peaks form, about 3 minutes.
 Fold one-quarter of egg whites into pumpkin mixture; fold in remaining whites until no streaks remain.
 Scrape into prepared dish.

 - 4 Bake until edge is firm, top is lightly brown and centre is jiggly, about 30 minutes.
 Remove paper; sift icing sugar over top and serve immediately.